course-details-portlet

 Course content

-A more detailed description of the academic content will be available in the reading list at the beginning of the semester.
+A more detailed description of the academic content will be available along with the reading list at the beginning of the semester.

 Learning outcome